MARYLAND AT A GLANCE

 Male Mallard (Anas platyrhynchos), near Tawes Garden, Department of Natural Resources, Annapolis, Maryland, April 2017.
 Photo by Diane F. Evartt.

 Annual report cards on the health of Maryland's bays are produced by several organizations, including the Maryland Coastal Bays Program, along with the Integration and Application Network of the University of Maryland Center for Environmental Science, and the Department of Natural Resources.
-The Chesapeake Bay and Watershed each received a health score of C, moderate health, on their 2022 Report Cards.
+The Chesapeake Bay received a health score of C+, while the Watershed received a C, meaning both are in moderate health, on their 2023 Report Cards.
 Ratings are based on seven health indicators for the Chesapeake Bay and five indicators for the Watershed.
-Maryland's coastal bays received a "C+" grade on the Combined 2019 & 2020 Coastal Bays Report Card.
+Maryland's coastal bays received a "B-" grade on the 2022 Coastal Bays Report Card.

 The Chesapeake Bay Foundation also produces a State of the Bay report in which 13 indicators are assessed.
 The 2022 State of the Bay report scored the Bay at 32, or D+.
 Three indicators showed improvement, while three others worsened.
 Of these, oysters gained ground while the blue crab population dropped.